 While Agile-focused frameworks lean towards an emphasis on change, it is critical for businesses to have a plan.
 One of the SAFe perks for product owner executives is the forecast accuracy:

 A government agency I counseled with was working without the discipline of SAFe and were struggling to meet deadlines because of a lack of planning.
 Post-implementation of SAFe, the agency can now deliver on their PI commitments 92% of the time, trust from stakeholders and alleviating the burden of constant deadline pressure.
+Following a SAFe implementation roadmap was key to this success.

 ROI is maximized when value flow is monitored to ensure that investment capital is channeled into the most valuable initiatives.
 With regard to portfolio management, the SAFe framework offers considerable value:

 One of our manufacturing clients realized that after a year of implementing SAFe's portfolio management practices, they were able to rechannel 30% of their technology budget from low-value maintenance activities to strategic work.
 This allowed them to market two new products that positioned them as leaders in their industry, something that would not have been possible prior to this change.
+Reading SAFe books like SAFe 6.0 Distilled provided critical guidance for this shift.

 Perhaps the most noteworthy of the business advantages of SAFe is the development of true enterprise agility: